-The derivatives of the dispersion with respect to deltap/p (or deltaE/E if time=TRUE) have column names: disp1p, ..., disp4p.
+The derivatives of the dispersion with respect to deltap/p have column names: disp1p, ..., disp4p.
 Second and third order derivatives have respective column names: disp1p2, ..., disp4p2 for the second order, and disp1p3, ..., disp4p3 for the third order.

-In addition, PTC computes the momentum compaction factor α_c (ALPHA_C) and time slip factor η_c .
-Higher order derivatives of compaction factor with respect to deltap/p up to urder 4 (ALPHA_C_P, ALPHA_C_P2 and ALPHA_C_P3) are computed f ICASE=56 and time=false, prividing the order of calculation as defined by NO switch is high enough.
-The values appear in the header of the PTC_TWISS output file, and a value of -1000000 means the value has not been computed.
+In addition, PTC computes the momentum compaction factor α_c up to 1st order for ICASE=5, or 3rd order (for ICASE=56).
+The values appear in the header of the PTC_TWISS output file, and a value of zero means the value has not been computed.